We support tenants living in private accomodation to pay their rent if they are on a low income and are eligible for Housing Benefit.

 If your tenant receives housing benefit and has rent arrears

-The Housing Benefit regulations say that if your tenant owes you rent of 8 weeks or more, we must pay you their Housing Benefit for that amount directly (if we are not already doing so).
+The Housing Benefit regulations say that if your tenant owes you 8 weeks of rent or more, we must pay you their Housing Benefit for that amount directly (if we are not already doing so).
 This can include rent payable in advance.
 We may, however, decide that it is not in the tenant’s best interest to do this.

-Tell us, by email or post, the amount of money that is overdue and how many weeks of rent it covers.
+You should tell us by email or post the amount of money that is overdue and how many weeks of rent it covers.

 If we overpay your tenant

 If we have paid too much Housing Benefit, we can ask you or your tenant to pay the money back.
 We may recover the overpayment by:

 - taking money from the ongoing benefit of the person claiming